coinkite/coinkite-tap-proto/docs/protocol.md

 }
 ```

-If the `epubkey` or `xcvc` is absent, the command still works, but the only information shared about an unsealed slot is status (sealed/unused/used).
+If the `epubkey` or `xcvc` is absent, the command still works, but
+the no sensitive information is shared.

-Incorrect auth values for `xcvc` should fail as normal.
+Incorrect auth values for `xcvc` will fail as normal.
+Omit the `xcvc` and `epubkey`
+value to proceed without authentication if CVC is unknown.

 Response for a used slot with XCVC provided: